-- 4.1 The comprehensive Northlight Project being taken forward is embodied in the revised Masterplan (February 2016) and encapsulated by various past planning consents and current planning applications. - 4.2 In February 2015, full planning permission was granted for a change of use of a number of key buildings on the wider site for a hotel, leisure use, 4 small retail units, a car park with landscaping, infrastructure and demolition works (ref no. 13/15/0019P).
-This was coupled with a listed building consent (ref no. 13/15/0020P) for external alterations to the Mill buildings and partial demolition of a north light roof. - 4.3 Two new planning applications (ref no. 13/15/0600P) and (ref no. 13/15/0603P) together with listed building consent applications were submitted in December 2015 and were the subject of consideration by the Area Committee on xxxxx 2016.
-The latter planning application is of particular relevance to the Order Land, as it sought consent for conversion and change of use of a key building on the site (Sheds 2 & 3/ Annex Offices) for offices, training/education, microbrewery with retail, bar restaurant/café, car parking, together with demolition of the public house, garage and car sales buildings to form car parking and landscaping.
-The Order Land is located in the Brierfield Mills Conservation Area and therefore the planning application also sought consent for demolition of the buildings on the Order Land which was granted.
+- 4.1 The comprehensive Northlight Project being taken forward is embodied in the revised Masterplan (February2016) and encapsulated by various past planning consents and current planning applications. - 4.2 In February 2015, full planning permission was granted for a change of use of a number of key buildings on the wider site for a hotel, leisure use, 4 small retail units, a car park with landscaping, infrastructure and demolition works (ref no. 13/15/0019P).
+This was coupled with a listed building consent (ref no. 13/15/0020P) for external alterations to the Mill buildings and partial demolition of a north light roof. - 4.3 Two planning applications (ref no. 13/15/0600P) and (ref no. 13/15/0603P) together with listed building consent applications were submitted in December 2015 and were the subject of consideration by the Area Committee on xxxxxx 2016.
+The former planning application sought consent for conversion and change of use of the High Bay Warehouse / Shed 1 to Sports Facilities (Use Class D2), together with external alterations to the cladding of the outbuildings, landscaping, car parking, infrastructure and associated works.
+This included a proposal to create a new pedestrian footway and boulevard of trees bordering the short length of existing access road of Hollin Bank which forms part of the Order Land.

+The latter planning application sought consent for conversion and change of use of another key building on the site (Sheds 2 & 3/ Annex Offices) for offices, training/education, microbrewery with retail, bar restaurant/café, car parking, together with demolition of the public house, garage and car sales buildings to form car parking and landscaping.